Huitang

 Huitang (灰汤镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Fengmuqiao Township on the northwest, Xieleqiao Town on the northeast, and Jinsou Township on the south.
 As of the 2015 census it had a population of 96,000 and an area of 210.9 km2.

 History

 Fengmuqiao township and Xieleqiao town merged to Huitang town on November 19, 2015.

-Administrative division
+Administrative divisions

 The town is divided into 16 villages and two communities: